dawarich-app/site/docs/self-hosting/environment-variables.md

 | `TIME_ZONE`          | `Europe/London` | Time zone.
 Full list of supported timezones available on [Github](https://github.com/Freika/dawarich/issues/27#issuecomment-2094721396) |
 | `DISTANCE_UNIT` | `km` | Distance unit.
 For miles, change to `mi`.
 All settings still should be provided in meters/kilometers |
 | `MIN_MINUTES_SPENT_IN_CITY` | `60`   | Minimum minutes spent in a city |

+#### Switching an existing instance to production

+`docker-compose.yml` has set `RAILS_ENV=production` since Dawarich 1.3.0.
+Compose files from earlier versions and older copies of the Synology template default to `development`, and Dawarich prints a warning at startup when a self-hosted instance runs that way.
+To switch:

+1. Set `RAILS_ENV=production` for both the `dawarich_app` and `dawarich_sidekiq` containers, in your compose file or `.env`.
+2. If the app container's command is `bin/dev`, change it to `['bin/rails', 'server', '-p', '3000', '-b', '::']`, as in `docker-compose.yml`.
+3. Add every hostname and IP address you open Dawarich with, including the ones your phone apps send locations to, to `APPLICATION_HOSTS`.
+Development accepts requests to any IP address; production rejects hosts that aren't listed.
+4. Set `SECRET_KEY_BASE`.
+If it already holds a value other than `CHANGE_ME`, keep it.
+Otherwise, if `ARCHIVE_RAW_DATA=true` and `ARCHIVE_ENCRYPTION_KEY` isn't set, first copy the old `SECRET_KEY_BASE` value into `ARCHIVE_ENCRYPTION_KEY` so existing archives stay readable.
+Then generate a new value with `openssl rand -hex 64`; everyone is signed out once.
+5. If you haven't set the three `OTP_ENCRYPTION_*` variables, geocoding API keys saved in Settings → Instance (on the Settings page before 1.15.0) can't be read in production, because development encrypted them with different keys.
+Geocoding stays off until the key is saved again.
+Geocoding configured through environment variables isn't affected.
+6. Recreate the containers with `docker compose up -d`.

 ### Database Settings